kaazing/gateway/doc/admin-reference/r_conf_security.md

 Summary
 -------

-In this document, you learned about ${the.gateway} `security` configuration element and how to specify it in your Gateway configuration file.
-For more information about the location of the configuration files and starting ${the.gateway}, see ${setting.up.inline}.
-For more information about ${gateway.name.short} administration, see the [documentation](../index.md).
+In this document, you learned about the Gateway `security` configuration element and how to specify it in your Gateway configuration file.
+For more information about the location of the configuration files and starting the Gateway, see [Setting Up KAAZING Gateway](../about/setup-guide.md).
+For more information about KAAZING Gateway administration, see the [documentation](../index.md).

 </div>